Stigma Health is the brainchild of a doctor and a restauranteur who share a combined genuine desire to annihilate STIs.

 What have you got to lose?
 Best case, you’re in the clear.
 Worst case, we find something and can start treatment immediately make sure you get the best outcome possible.
 Either way, it’s a no lose situation.

-James is a rugby-playing entrepreneur and accountant, Father of two.
+James is a rugby-playing entrepreneur and accountant, Father of three.

 Ultimately James is passionate about using business to help improve people’s lives and Stigma Health presented the perfect avenue for him to do just that.

 Let’s hear all about that burning passion from him.